 7. Norwegian Forest Cat

-These huge cats are known for their long, thick coats.
+The Norwegian Forest are huge cats are known for their long, thick coats.
 They have a double-coat, which was necessary to keep them cool in Norway.
 They have tufts of hair at the ends of their ears, making them resemble Lynx.
 These cats are a bit rarer, but they are absolutely possible to find after a short search.

 Many are affectionate with their people, though they aren’t people-dependent.
 They are fine with being alone but will enjoy your company when you are home.

-This exciting cat breed always comes in a blueish-grey color.
+The Nebelung is an exciting cat breed always comes in a blueish-grey color.
 Originally from Germany, their name means “creature of the mist” in German, which is likely based on their coat coloration.
 They have long coats that are particularly fluffy around their neck and tail.
 They’re a quieter breed that is known for being calm.

 Occasionally, they can be a bit shy.
 They do best in households with adults and older children.

 You can’t have a list of grey cat breeds without the Persian.
 While this breed comes in many different colors, they are also available in grey-blue.
 These cats have squished faces, similarly to a pug, which also gives them some health problems.
 They are not the healthiest animals.

 They are pretty athletic and can get large in some cases.
 These sweet cats were made for families and make suitable lap cats.
 They aren’t exceptionally playful or active.
 They do require a moderate amount of grooming, though.

 The Sphynx is a hairless breed, but they do show colors on their skin.
 They are lean cats with huge ears.
 Many people describe them as dog-like.
 They are highly active and vocal.
 They will be loud, so be prepared if you adopt one.
 They are not a quiet lap cat.

 These cats are often people-dependent.
 They do not like being left alone and are prone to isolation anxiety.